createcandle/configuration-files/boot/readme.txt

 # TOOLS
-restore_boot_backup.txt     # Will try to restore some fundamental files to older backed-up versions (if the backups exist)
+restore_boot_backup.txt     # Will try to restore some fundamental files to older backed-up versions (if the backups exist) restore_controller_backup.txt     # Will try to restore the Candle Controller software (if the backups exist)

 # Factory reset related:
 keep_z2m.txt 			# Keep Zigbee2MQTT settings on factory reset.